 INSTALLATION ADDRESS:

 CITY: STATE:

-UNIT MODEL #
+UNIT MODEL #:

-UNIT SERIAL #
+UNIT SERIAL #:

 INSTALLER NAME:

-CITY STATE
+CITY: STATE:

-Unit Installed Minimum clearances shown on page 3?
+Unit Installed Minimum clearances per Figure 1 (page) 3?
 YES NO

 Has the owner's information been reviewed with the customer?
 YES NO

 Has the Literature Package been left with the unit?
 YES NO